Economy of South Africa: Labour market

-Knowledge
+Brain drain

 There has been a large degree of human capital flight from South Africa in recent years.
 South Africa's Bureau of Statistics estimates that between 1 million and 1.6 million people in skilled, professional, and managerial occupations have emigrated overseas between 1994 and 2004 and that, for every emigrant, 10 unskilled people lose their jobs.
 There are a range of causes cited for the migration of skilled South Africans.

 In mid-1998, the Southern African Migration Project (SAMP) undertook a study to examine and assess the range of factors that contribute to skilled South Africans' desire to leave the country: over two-thirds of the sample said that they had given the idea of emigration some thought while 38% said they had given it a "great deal of thought".

 Among the reasons cited for wishing to leave the country was the declining quality of life and high levels of crime.
 Furthermore, the government's affirmative action policy was identified as another factor influencing the emigration of skilled White South Africans.
 The results of the survey indicate that skilled Whites are strongly opposed to this policy and the arguments advanced in support of it, due to the negative impact it has had on South Africa.

 However, flight of human capital in South Africa should not be attributed solely to regional factors.
 For example, the demand for skilled labourers in the UK, US, Canada, New Zealand, and Australia has led to active recruitment programs by those countries in South Africa.
 These countries accounted for 75% (by volume) of recent skilled emigration with the UK receiving approximately half of annual skilled South African emigration from 1990 to 1996.
 It has been suggested that the role of domestic socio-political variables may be negligible.
 The health sector has been hit particularly hard.

 A widespread skills drain in South Africa and in the developing world in general is generally considered to be a cause for concern.

 For the medical sector, the loss of returns from investment for all doctors emigrating is $1.41bn for South Africa.
 The benefit to destination countries is huge: $2.7bn for the United Kingdom alone.

 In a case of reverse brain drain a net 359,000 high-skilled South Africans have returned to South Africa from foreign work assignments over a five-year period from 2008 to 2013.
 This was catalysed by the 2008 financial crisis and perceptions of higher quality of life in South Africa relative to the countries from which they first emigrated to.
 It is estimated that around 37% of those returning are professionals such as lawyers, doctors, engineers and accountants.